 Progression of liver disease: steatosis to HCC

-Although the pathogenesis of NAFLD and its progression to HCC are not completely understood, increased free fatty levels in the liver induce the synthesis of triglycerides, which can result in lipotoxicity.
+Although the pathogenesis of MASLD and its progression to HCC are not completely understood, increased free fatty levels in the liver induce the synthesis of triglycerides, which can result in lipotoxicity.
 Lipotoxicity induces apoptosis, thereby activating liver macrophages and inflammation through the NF-kB pathway, contributing to the development of HCC.
 Lipotoxicity also induces the production of reactive oxygen species by causing mitochondrial dysfunction and endoplasmic reticulum stress.
-This further promotes inflammation, apoptosis and fibrosis, thereby contributing to the development of NASH and NASH-HCC).[14]
-Deregulation of microRNAs has been associated with different stages of NAFLD.[15]
+This further promotes inflammation, apoptosis and fibrosis, thereby contributing to the development of MASH and MASH-HCC).[14]
+Deregulation of microRNAs has been associated with different stages of MASLD.[15]

 While LFT abnormalities are often found incidentally, other laboratory tests are also important in the assessment of risk factors and to rule out other diagnoses.

-Imaging studies cannot be used to make the diagnosis but will often show characteristics of steatosis Steatosis Nonalcoholic Fatty Liver Disease.
+Imaging studies cannot be used to make the diagnosis but will often show characteristics of steatosis Steatosis Metabolic Dysfunction-associated Steatotic Liver Disease (MASLD).

 (A) Abdominal ultrasonography of a patient with non-alcoholic fatty liver disease showing increased hepatic parenchyma echotexture due to fat infiltration (“brilliant liver”).